Pawsey-Internships/pawsey-interns-resources/README.md

 *Tutorial 1: Lysozyme in Water* should be enough to get you started with the basics and provide you with a good foundation.

 <a name="additional-resources"></a>
-## Additional Resources to Get Ahead with your Project :smiley:
+## Additional resources to get ahead with your project :smiley:

 Here we provide what we think are exemplary resources to save you upfront time and energy.
 Please feel free to provide us additional suggestions of resources you found particularly useful at jordan.makins@csiro.au, melissa.speer@csiro.au or edric.matwiejew@csiro.au.